ibm-cloud-docs/account/iam-mng-access.md

 * A policy for **All Identity and Access enabled services** within the **Account** with the Administrator and Manager roles.
 * A policy with Administrator role on **All Account Management Services**.

+You can also set access management tags to manage access.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
+{: tip}

 ### Assigning access to resources in the console
 {: #access-resources-console}